elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Parentheses are numbered from left to right.
+  <div><strong>Interview Response:</strong> Parentheses get numbered from left to right.
 The search engine memorizes the content matched by each of them and allows to get it in the result.
-They are indexed in an array structure in the order the matched.
+They get indexed in an array structure in the order they matched.
 The method str.match(regexp), if regexp has no flag g, looks for the first match and returns it as an array.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />